 A crypto arbitrage bot is a tool you will use that executes a series of predefined instructions based on your user-defined settings.
 Our custom and trading bots can vary widely in performance and complexity, but the basic premise is the same — the bots will try to take advantage of price spread discrepancies between crypto pairs on select exchanges where the opportunity has been identified.

-We’ve previously written everything you need to know about crypto arbitraging in a prior published article, which will give you a much greater detail into the background of this proven trading strategy.
+We’ve previously written about crypto arbitrage in a prior published article, which will give you a much greater detail into the background of this proven trading strategy.

 Our crypto arbitrage bots typically take advantage of market discrepancies between crypto pairs on different exchanges.
 An oversimplified example of this strategy would be buying Bitcoin ($BTC) from Bittrex and selling it for profit on Binance.
 The basic arbitrage strategy generates profits from price differences between the exchanges that have been identified to have profitable arbitrage paths.
 Historically, these inefficiencies have proven to be significant when identified and executed on quickly.

 There’s another variation of crypto arbitraging, which is it’s riskier cousin commonly known as triangular arbitraging.
 With this strategy you would buy three different digital assets on the same exchange.
 For example you might buy 0.5 BTC, exchange that for 50 ETH, and then finally exchange that for USDT and net a profit.
 There’s quite a lot more moving parts, however when designed, tested, and executed properly has the potential to generate profitable trades.

 Our legacy trading bot framework is a great choice if you’re looking for the simplicity of having a pre-defined configurable setting.
 This is a great way to start to familizare yourself with our crypto arbitrage bot as you can backtest with historical data or deploy it with all your selected exchanges in real-time with simulated trading.